 Though root canal therapy may seem intimidating, this is a common procedure that is minimally-invasive, and it is often the best way to save an infected tooth.
 During the procedure, Dr. Friberg will remove any infected or damaged material from your tooth using specialized dental tools.
-This is all done under local anesthetic, and you can also opt for sedation if you believe it would make you feel more comfortable.
+This is all done under local anesthetic to keep you feeling comfortable.
 After removing damaged material, Dr. Friberg will cap your tooth with a crown to save and preserve its structure.

 Are Root Canals Painful?

 Our modern technology and minimally-invasive techniques ensure that your procedure is as painless as possible.
 In fact, root canals are the best way to get relief from the pain of an infected tooth, which can often be excruciating.
 Most patients report that the process of root canal therapy is much less painful than the toothache caused by infection.
 And if you are concerned about procedure, we have MEADOW the Rehabilitative Facility Dog to keep you feeling relaxed and comfortable throughout the entire process.

 While a root canal treatment can fail, it is rare in comparison to the successes.
 Root canals have a 95% success rate in removing the source of infection and damaged pulp while fully restoring the health of the tooth.